Nature Reserve Affords Close Contact with Wildlife

 me.
 So I swam off the excitement of the experience and enjoyed immersing myself in the wetlands at a safe distance from their star attractions.

-Single rooms in Posada Ypa Sapukai cost from $15 per night or $27 with full board.
+Single rooms in Posada Ypa Sapukai cost from $15 per night or $27 with full board, but do contact them for latest pricing.
 The hostel (www.iberaturismo.com.ar) arranges boat trips, horseriding excursions,

 birdwatching, and hikes.